ringing-lib/ringing-lib-python/docs/source/classes/change.rst

       *  Nothing.
 Constructs a change on zero bells.
       *  Another change.
 Constructs a copy.
       *  An integer number of bells.
 See the ``change`` parameter.
-   :type spec: :class:`Change` or integer or string
+   :type spec: :class:`Change` or int or string
    :param change: Change to read.
       This might be: